TARGET2-Securities ECMS

 In October 2022, the Governing Council of the European Central Bank (ECB) postponed the start of operations of the TARGET2/T2S consolidation and set the start of the ECMS for April 8, 2024.

-The Governing Council of the European Central Bank (ECB) decided to postpone the launch date of the ECMS from 8 April 2024 to 18 November 2024.
-The decision, taken by the Governing Council of the European Central Bank (ECB), follows an assessment by the ECB’s Market Infrastructure Board, which found that users need more time to complete testing of the ECMS functionalities in a stable environment.
-The additional time will ensure greater system stability and user readiness, as well as facilitate a smooth migration to the new platform.
-The Eurosystem and Deutsche Bundesbank for the German market in particular will continue to support users throughout the testing execution phase to help ensure that sufficient progress is made and that all milestones are reached in time for the new launch date.
+The Governing Council of the European Central Bank (ECB) decided in November 2023 to postpone the launch date of the ECMS from 8 April 2024 to 18 November 2024.
+With its decision on 25 September 2024, it has postponed the start of operations until the first half of 2025.
+This decision was taken by the Governing Council after the Market Infrastructure Board (MIB) came to the conclusion that, despite the good test progress in the recent months, additional time is needed to ensure greater system stability, to finalise the testing of the ECMS functionalities, and to facilitate a smooth migration to the new platform.
+On 24 October 2024, the Governing Council set 16 June 2025 as the date for the ECMS to go live.
+The Eurosystem and Deutsche Bundesbank for the German market in particular will continue to support users to help ensure that sufficient progress is made for the new launch date.

 Further information on the postponement of the ECMS can be found at the end of this page in the ECB's communication.